matomo-org/developer-documentation/docs/custom-reports.md

 To make the report reload itself, we'll have to write some JavaScript code.
 This means we'll need a JavaScript file.

 Create an empty `javascripts/plugin.js` file in your plugin directory.
-Then register to the [AssetManager.getJavaScriptFiles](/api-reference/events#assetmanagergetjavascriptfiles) event to have this javascript file included by Piwik:
+Then register to the [AssetManager.getJavaScriptFiles](/api-reference/events#assetmanagergetjavascriptfiles) event ([read more about Events]('/guides/events')) to have this javascript file included by Piwik:

     class MyPlugin extends \Piwik\Plugin
     {